The Nest

 7. THE 180-DAY RULE (PURCHASE RULE)

-This regulation states that you must complete the purchase in under 180 days or the due date of the tax return for that tax year (with extensions) in which the property was sold, whichever is earlier.
+This regulation states that you must complete the purchase within 180 days or by the due date of the tax return for that tax year (with extensions) in which the property was sold, whichever is earlier.

 1031 tax-deferred Exchange Example – More Tax Benefits than you think